 Burrata is a soft cheese ball with a creamy center, whereas caprese is a simple Italian salad that can be made with either burrata or fresh mozzarella.

 Burrata and mozzarella are both creamy, white, semi-soft Italian cheeses very similar in appearance.
 However, burrata is made with an outer layer of fresh mozzarella and filled with soft, stringy curd and cream known as stracciatella (the cheese, not the gelato).
 As a result, it has a super creamy texture and taste.
-Mozzarella is made from cow or water buffalo milk that is firm and bouncy.
+Mozzarella, on the other hand, is made from cow or buffalo milk and it has a firm texture.
+It has a similar taste but burrata cheese is creamier.

-Burrata is typically first sliced with a knife to reveal its creamy soft center, drizzled with olive oil and flakey sea salt, then eaten just as is with a fork, summer produce, or toasted bread.
+Burrata is typically first sliced with a knife (or torn with clean hands) to reveal its creamy soft center, drizzled with olive oil and flakey sea salt, then eaten just as is with a fork, summer produce, or toasted bread.

 Other Caprese Recipes You Might Also Like:

-If you try this Burrata Caprese recipe, please take a minute to rate the recipe and leave a comment below.
+If you try this burrata caprese salad recipe, please take a minute to rate it and leave a comment below.
 It helps others who are thinking of making the recipe.
-And if you took some pictures, be sure to share them on Instagram using #foolproofeats so I can share them on my stories.
+If you take some pictures, be sure to share them on Instagram using #foolproofeats so I can share them on my stories.

 Burrata Caprese Recipe